mutilator/homeassistant-solar-panel-preview/README.md

 - **Drag & Drop**: Move panels freely around the canvas with smooth snapping (available when the dashboard is in edit mode or in the card editor preview)
 - **Snap-to-Grid**: Panels snap to a configurable grid for neat alignment
 - **Live Data**: Real-time display of current production values from sensor entities
-- **Entity Identification**: Last 4 characters of entity ID displayed at bottom-right of each panel for quick identification
+- **Panel Naming**: Optional `name` property on each panel used for the label; falls back to the last 4 characters of the entity ID if unspecified
 - **Color Visualization**: Background color gradient indicates production level
   - Black (0%) → Dark Blue (Hue 240°) → Light Blue (Hue 180°) at 100%
   - Automatically scales based on unit type (kWh for daily energy, W for instantaneous power)